unfor19/kubernetes-localdev/README.md

 ## Enable secured HTTPS access from Host to minikube

 The term **Host** refers to your machine (macOS/Windows).
-In this section we're going to install CA certificates on the Host machine (macOS/Windows)
+In this section, we're going to install CA certificates on the Host machine (macOS/Windows)

 ### macOS <!-- omit in toc -->